iomesh/docs/docs/monitor-iomesh/enbaling-iomesh-metrics.md

 **Prerequisite**

-Verify that Prometheus and Prometheus Operator are installed, and Prometheus is located in the IOMesh system NameSpace.
+Verify that Prometheus and Prometheus Operator are installed, and Prometheus is located in the NameSpace `iomesh-system`.

 **Procedure**